-- Create the content (e.g. texts and images) for each page.
+- Create the content (e.g. texts and images) for each page (following SEO best practices).

-- Add the content to your website and optimize the SEO.
+- Add the content to your website and set up analytics tools.

 - Publish and promote the page.

 Obviously, each of the above points can be built on much more.
-We have a (free) ebook where you can get more information.
+We have a (free) ebook where you can get additional information.

 Your website is up.
 Now what?